QTIM-Lab/fundus_detection_segmentation_pipeline/segmentation/README.md

 ```

 It expects:
-- path to a trained model weights .pt file
-- input_csv to be a csv with all images that you want to run inference on in rows with paths to images, and to provide the column name for that
+- input_csv to be a csv with all image files that you want to run inference on in rows with file names, and to provide the column name for that
-- note that I only do 4 num_processes, because this is torch.multiprocessing, not normal CPU multiprocessing, so we dont just want to set it to the number of cores we want to use but rather how much the GPU can handle which is probably most easily found through trial and error

-Once that is complete, you will have in the output_root_dir a .csv with CDR predictions for each row in the input_csv, and a folder full of the inference segmentations for every image that it processed.
-You may want to modify the script to not save the images if you don't need to save them, in which case it should run faster as well

 # 4. Evaluate Jaccard and Dice